microsoft/fluentui/packages/web-components/docs/api-report.md

 // @public (undocumented)
 export const accordionItemDefinition: FASTElementDefinition<typeof AccordionItem>;

-// Warning: (ae-missing-release-tag) "AccordionItemExpandIconPosition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AccordionItemMarkerPosition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export const AccordionItemExpandIconPosition: {
+export const AccordionItemMarkerPosition: {
     readonly start: "start";
     readonly end: "end";
 };

 // @public
-export type AccordionItemExpandIconPosition = ValuesOf<typeof AccordionItemExpandIconPosition>;
+export type AccordionItemMarkerPosition = ValuesOf<typeof AccordionItemMarkerPosition>;

 // Warning: (ae-forgotten-export) The symbol "StartEndOptions" needs to be exported by the entry point index.d.ts
 //